Installing from source¶

 gr-satellites is developed in the daniestevez/gr-satellites Github repository.
 It is recommended that you download the latest stable release.
 You can also browse the list of all releases to see older vesions and pre-releases.

-Users interested in collaborating with testing or developing gr-satellites can clone the git repository and use the master branch.
+Users interested in collaborating with testing or developing gr-satellites can clone the git repository and use the main branch.
 There is more information about the organization in branches in the README.

 Building and installing¶